Exoneura robusta: Dominance hierarchy

 Reproductive hierarchies do not occur in newly founded nests, whereas a social dominance structure is developed in reused nests.
 In newly founded nests, a quasisocial organization is found in which all founding members are reproductive and a social hierarchy does not exist.
 Once a nest enters its second or later year of use, the first female to eclose takes on a reproductively dominant status resulting in a semisocial organization.
 This difference in eclosion rate can be as close as a few days; a female emerging from her pupa only a day before the other offspring in the nest is sufficient to establish the reproductive hierarchy.
 Females that eclose later tend to become foragers and will have higher mortality rates than reproductive females.
 First eclosed females take on a guarding role, which increases their risk of danger in from predators and competitors at the nest entrance.
 However, the increased risk of guarding pays the reproductively dominant females because it allows them to regulate the reproduction of their nestmates.
 Dominants are much less likely to allow a female to return into the nest after she has interacted with a foreign male.
 In contrast, eviction from the nest has not been observed in newly founded nests because the cofoundresses behave in an egalitarian, cooperative manner.
 It has been suggested that dominants control reproduction in nestmates through pheromonal signals that inhibit ovary development in the non-dominant females.
-Since reproductive status is not conferred through strict morphological differences, a dominant female is capable of passing on her dominant status to her daughters through her own behaviors.
+Since reproductive status is not conferred through strict morphological differences, a dominant female is capable of passing on her dominant status to her daughters through her own behaviours.
 By preventing her nestmates from breeding through nest guarding (or evicting them if they do), she can ensure that her daughters will be the first eclosed and therefore will gain dominant status as she did.
 Secondary reproductives will either lay their inseminated eggs later, leading to their daughters also becoming secondary, or they will lay uninseminated eggs that will become males who do not compete for dominance.
 One reason why subordinates may acquiesce to this system is because group living is very important in E. robusta.
 Therefore, it may better pay a subordinate to refrain from mating, remain in the nest, and produce sons rather than trying to found a new nest solitarily.